pensjonatus/flash-fiction/blog/she-looked-sleepy.md

 ---
-title: 'She Looked Sleepy'
+title: She Looked Sleepy
 date: '2015-11-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was working behind the counter at the gas station.
 It was really early in the